Double Nickels on the Dime: Recording and production

-Music
+Music and lyrics

-Watt refers to the album as being the band's art record in the documentary We Jam Econo: The Story of The Minutemen.
+Watt refers to the album as being the band's art record in the documentary We Jam Econo: The Story of the Minutemen.
 The songwriting styles of Boon and Watt on Double Nickels on the Dime contrasted.
 Boon tended to write the band's anthems, and often explored wider political issues.
 "This Ain't No Picnic" was an example of his approach.
 Exploring racism and the strife of the working class with both gravity and humor, he composed the song after his supervisor would not let him listen to jazz and soul music on the radio at his day job, calling it "nigger shit".

 Watt favored complex and abstract lyrical themes, exemplified by songs such as "The Glory Of Man" and "My Heart and the Real World".
 Influenced by James Joyce's novel Ulysses (the subject of "June 16th") and the stream of consciousness literary technique in general, Watt's lyrics were often complex and philosophical.
 On "Take 5, D.", Boon felt that the lyrics were "too spacey".
 Watt agreed to rewrite the song, adding: "There ain't nothing going to be more real."
 He found a new set of lyrics: a note from a friend's landlady about a leaking shower.Double Nickels on the Dime contained several inside jokes that were missed by the band's audience.
 Watt later remarked: "No one knew what the fuck we were talking about.
 We'd explain it to people and they'd say, 'I don't get it, what's so funny about that?'
 And we couldn't tell them because it was our whole angle on the rock & roll, our worldview on the music scene."

-Packaging
+Artwork and packaging

 The album was named Double Nickels on the Dime as a reaction to the Sammy Hagar song "I Can't Drive 55," a protest against the federally imposed speed limit of 55 miles per hour on all U.S. highways in place at the time.
 Minutemen decided that driving fast "wasn't terribly defiant"; Watt later commented that "the big rebellion thing was writing your own fuckin' songs and trying to come up with your own story, your own picture, your own book, whatever.
 So he can't drive 55, because that was the national speed limit?
 Okay, we'll drive 55, but we'll make crazy music."